barryclark/jekyll-now/about.md

 ## Background

 Previously I was Product and DevOps manager at StorageOS, a London-based startup building persistent storage for containers.
-I

 Prior to that, I was a C++ engineer on Google Maps, building location services, search and ranking infrastructure.